 Among the most challenging issues facing the healing ministry today is the preparation of new and future generations of lay leaders in Catholic health care organizations.
-To respond to this challenge, Aquinas Institute has developed The Ashley-O’Rourke Initiative for Health Ministry Leadership.
+To respond to this challenge, Aquinas Institute has developed The Ashley-O’Rourke Center for Health Ministry Leadership.
 The singular focus of this Initiative is to develop and deliver theological and spiritual formation programs and experiences for leaders in Catholic health care to help insure the integrity of the healing ministry of Jesus into the future.

-The Ashley-O'Rourke Initiative makes formation opportunities available to leaders at all levels who are seeking to enrich their understanding of the Catholic theological tradition and its call to continue the healing ministry of Christ.
+The Ashley-O'Rourke Center makes formation opportunities available to leaders at all levels who are seeking to enrich their understanding of the Catholic theological tradition and its call to continue the healing ministry of Christ.
 Formation opportunities include:

 - Courses and workshops at Aquinas Institute of Theology for those seeking masters degrees, graduate certificates, or Continuing Education Credits

 - Online/Hybrid courses and workshops for distance learning coupled with on-site intensive sessions

 - Course and workshop modules offered on-site at health care provider locations